Osiris Rising timeline narrative - 2002 to 2006

 Paul “Papa Middy” Arthur – Bass

 Osiris Rising began to form in the spring of 2002, in Fort Lauderdale Florida.
 The founding band members Joseph Robert Arthur (guitar) and Brian Vorisek (drums) had both left bands seeking a unique project.
 Brian Vorisek had left the band DeSaad, which the remaining members actually split to form Gods and Monsters, & Deadstar Assembly.
-Brian was already known on the local scene to be an incredible drummer and charismatic live performer.
-Joe’s guitar techniques and song writing abilities had yet to be discovered, but his vision of forming a truly unique band was about to come true.
+Brian was already known on the local scene as a charismatic live performer, while Joe’s talent was still relatively unknown.

-A mutual friend, Eric Weiner, who after many weeks of trying to contact Brian, decided to drive Joe over to the Chinese restaurant where Brian worked, introduced the two.
-Their connection was instantaneous!
-The two of them were only 19 years old at the time, however their passion and talent far surpassed their age.
+A mutual friend, Eric Weiner, who after many weeks of trying to contact Brian, decided to drive Joe over to the Chinese restaurant where Brian worked to introduce them.

 They immediately began auditioning singers and bass players.
 Joe had worked with singer Michael Ibarra (born in Lima, Peru) in a previous garage band a year earlier called Seven Angel Gathering.
-He played Michael’s vocal demo for Brian, who was shocked at how unique his voice was.
-His voice so was different from the guttural growling and screamo singers who populated the Fort Lauderdale music scene at the time.
+He played Michael’s vocal demo for Brian and he was impressed.
+Michael’s vocal style was quite different from the guttural growling and screamo singers that populated the Fort Lauderdale music scene at the time.

-Michael was an accomplished lyricist, poet, artist and actually sang!
+Michael was also a lyricist, poet & artist.
 Joe and Brian decided that Michael’s raw, rock opera vocal style would add the diversity they were looking for.
 One meeting between the three of them is all it took.
 That memorable meeting became a house party soon after, including many drinks, several packs of smokes, and the movie Pumpkin Head 2.

 It wasn’t long before a concert attendee coined the phrase “gothic grunge” to describe Osiris Rising’s unusual style.
 Later on, local metal heads labeled Osiris Rising "acid metal".
 Chris Defaut of Chronzon, Infernaeon, Divine Empire & Order Of The Black Flame, described Osiris Rising as "the Pink Floyd" of the Florida metal scene.
 The band members have never collectively agreed on a genre description, though hard rock or alternative metal would be a good description.

 They’d continue to play The Factory, Surf Cafe in Boca Raton and several small bars and clubs across South Florida into 2003.
 The band’s stage persona (later described as misfit metal alkies) and affinity for early 70’s heavy rock bands made them somewhat bizarre compared to their peers.
 Lior Sapir left Osiris Rising in 2003 for college; they would see three more bass players come and go, including Andrew Goodyear, formerly of Response Negative.
 Joe’s older brother Paul Arthur joined the band as the permanent bass player in June 2003.

-Osiris Rising’s music was always at the center of attention.
-Even as a young band, their mastery at melody and mood transcended them way beyond their local roots.
+Osiris Rising’s music focused on melody and mood.
 Young guitar player, and main songwriter, Joseph Robert Arthur had only scratched the surface of his abilities with their early songs.
-Their aspirations, talent, and creativity seemed to guarantee the band long fulfilling careers as musicians.
+Their aspirations and creativity seemed to guarantee the band long fulfilling careers as musicians.